-Risks to biosecurity
+Risks to biosecurity and food safety

-Australia has an international reputation as a trusted producer of safe, high-quality food and fibre, and that reputation provides a competitive advantage in global markets.
-Biosecurity is an essential component of our valuable agricultural and trade industries.
+Australia has an international reputation as a trusted producer of high quality, and safe, food and fibre, and that reputation provides a competitive advantage in global markets.
+Biosecurity and food safety is an essential component of our valuable agricultural and trade industries.